 The mortality assumption has not been adjusted to incorporate the impact of the COVID-19 pandemic on anticipated future mortality experience.
-Increases in mortality due to the COVID-19 pandemic are reflected in actual plan mortality experience.
-We believe this is a reasonable approach based on the Retirement Plans Experience Committee of the Society of Actuaries Research Institute (RPEC) 2022 Mortality Improvement Update which states "the "MP" improvement scales are intended for use in valuing liabilities where it is assumed that past experience is already reflected in the participant or member data at the measurement date.
+Increases in mortality due to the COVID-19 pandemic are reflected in actual plan mortality experience and the CTA believes "it is too early to determine how COVID-19 will impact future mortality".
+We believe this is a reasonable approach based on the Retirement Plans Experience Committee of the Society of Actuaries Research Institute (RPEC) 2022 Mortality Improvement Update which states "the 'MP' improvement scales are intended for use in valuing liabilities where it is assumed that past experience is already reflected in the participant or member data at the measurement date.
 There does not appear to be consensus within the actuarial community on the extent of the near and long-term future impacts, direct or indirect, of the pandemic on pensioner mortality."
+Additionally, the RPEC 2023 Mortality Improvement Update states "based on CDC information, [the data] indicates lower excess mortality in 2022 compared to 2020 and 2021 and further declining excess mortality in 2023, with no excess mortality in total for ages 65 and older."
+This is further supported by the SSA assuming "very little future mortality impact from COVID-19" and UK Insurers "generally assuming no COVID impact".

 We have not otherwise performed an independent analysis of mortality improvement.